ClapeyronThermo/Clapeyron.jl/docs/src/tutorials/basics_model_construction.md

  "ethanol" => [0.0, 0.0, 0.0, 0.0, 0.0, 0.0, 0.0, 0.0, 0.0, 0.294716  …  0.755815, 0.0, 0.0, 0.0, 0.0, 0.0, 0.0, 0.0, 0.0, 0.0]
 ```

-Note that, in comparison to other activity coefficient models, COSMO-SAC models will be quite a bit slower.
+Note that, in comparison to other activity coefficient models, COSMO‑SAC models will be quite a bit slower.
 Furthermore, due to the size of the sigma profiles, we do not store a full database of parameters locally.
 The parameters are usually obtained from the [NIST database](https://github.com/usnistgov/COSMOSAC) by specifying the `use_nist_database=true` optional argument.
 Please verify the NIST database's license before usage.